andyperlitch/angularjs-table/README.md

 malhar-angular-table
 ========
 A table component built with angular that is catered to real-time data.
+[View live demo](http://datatorrent.github.io/malhar-angular-table/).

 Feature List
 ------------